MainTechAI/Portfolio/Projects/ANPR/README.md

 ___

-### Training
+## Training

+#### 1. YOLO

-The training/testing data were collected from the internet, some were manually uploaded, and some were automatically parsed from search engine results.
+The training/testing data were collected from the internet, some were manually uploaded, and some were automatically parsed.
 In total there are 11100 images of different sizes.

 These images were manually labeled using [OpenLabeling](https://github.com/Cartucho/OpenLabeling/) tool.
-It was chosen for labeling because it supports the required annotation formats (PASCAL VOC, YOLO darknet).
+It was chosen for labeling because it supports Pascal VOC annotation format.
+Then, YOLO was trained using these images.

+#### 2. AdvancedEAST
+...

+#### 3. Tesseract OCR
+...